Child Sex Abuse – Helping a Child Who Has Been Sexually Abused

 Steps to Filing a Claim

 Criminal and civil lawsuits differ in their purpose.
 A criminal lawsuit is meant to punish the abuser, while a civil lawsuit is intended to compensate the child sexual abuse victim.
 If you or your child are victims of child sexual abuse, you can file a claim and potentially receive compensation.
-Many states extended the time limit when a victim can file a civil suit, including New York per the New York Child Victims Act.
+Many states extended the time limit when a victim can file a civil suit.

 To pursue legal action and ensure you have a valid claim for damages, you must prove:

-- The abuse happened when you or your child were under eighteen years of age.
+- The abuse took place when you or your child was under 18

-- The abuse happened in New York (or the relevant state where the abuse happened and you’re bringing the lawsuit).
+- The abuse happened in the state where you are bringing the lawsuit

 - You are currently under 55 years old.